mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Even though I couldn't quite understand how it all works at first, Firefox does a good job at explaining what each line of code does.
 This mini-project also made me aware of my lack of understanding of mathematics and how it could affect my coding.
 I think it would have taken me a great deal amount of time to come up with the solution.
 Regardless, I learned many new things about animation with JS.

 **Link to work:** [Bouncing Balls](https://bouncing-ball-s.herokuapp.com/)

+### Day 4: January 17, 2021

+**Today's Progress**:
+* 43% done on TOD Foundations Path.
+* Finished Basic HTML and HTML 5 & Basic CSS courses on freecodecamp.org

+**Thoughts:** Today wasn't a very productive day coding-wise.
+Instead of creating a new project like I did for the last 3 days, I decided to spend it finishing interactive courses on freeCodeCamp.
+I learned new things about HTML and CSS that will be quite useful.
+Hoping to get back to simple coding projects tomorrow.

+**Link to work:** None